TasnimAlhilaly/phage-lifestyle-classifier/README.md

 - `README.md` — you’re reading it 🙂
 - labels.csv

-> Note: data files are not committed to the repo.
+> Note: source data files are not committed to the repo.
 See “Data” below.

 ---